Jutsn/Unity-Narrative-Scripting-Tool/README.md

 - **modular and user-friendly systems**
   I designed with modularity and usability in mind to support rapid iteration and experimentation.
 - **optimization for linear games with little to none branching**
-  I designed the tool table based instead of node-based.
+  I designed the tool table based instead of node based.

 ## Git Strategy